-After a few (or more) years doing a PhD or working in academia, it can feel challenging to present one's skills and experience in ways that will appeal to employers in other work sectors.
-One route is to develop a skills-based CV where you can make your transferable skills immediately visible to recruiters.
+After a few (or more) years doing a PhD or working in academia, it can feel challenging to present your skills and experience in ways that will appeal to employers in other work sectors, however there is a lot you can do to develop strong an effective application materials for non-academic roles.

-We observe that Situational Judgement or Critical Thinking Tests are becoming more popular in recruitment.
-If these are new to you or sound scarey, read up and try out a few via our psychometric tests page.
+In our experience, Situational Judgement or Critical Thinking Tests are becoming more popular in recruitment for several industry sectors.
+If these are new to you or sound intimidating, read up and try out a few via our psychometric tests page.

-Any of Oxford's Careers Advisers will gladly give you feedback on draft CVs, cover letters and supporting statements, or help you prepare for an interview, in a 1:1 appointment.
+All Oxford students and eligible research staff can ask for feedback on draft CVs, cover letters and supporting statements, or help in preparing for an interview, via a 1:1 appointment with any Oxford Careers Adviser.
 You can book an appointment at a time that suits you.

 Please consult our online guidance via links in the above sections before speaking to the adviser.